petru-braha/class-java/README.md

 # Advanced programming

-- the source directory contains:
+- the source code contains:
-	- source code
-    - compulsory
+    - the compulsory task
-    - homework
+    - the homework
-    - bonus
+    - the bonus activity